 But prosecutors allege the financial engineering went far beyond marketing manipulation.
 The indictment claims Shafi concealed the massive user acquisition expenses by invoicing them to another firm, creating a false picture of the company's unit economics – a critical metric for any social media platform.
 Even more egregiously, the DOJ alleges that Shafi and his fiancée diverted investor funds for personal use, including "luxury hotel stays, luxury clothing, purchases from home furnishing retailers, thousands of dollars for art classes, and hundreds of thousands of dollars for Shafi's wedding, including payments for wedding guests' airfare and luxury hotels."

 The allegations paint a picture of classic Silicon Valley excess funded by investor dollars meant to build a sustainable business.
 IRL had shown genuine promise in its early days, ranking among Apple's top social apps in 2018.
-Shafi had positioned the company as a direct competitor to Facebook and Snapchat, capitalizing on growing concerns about social media addiction and the need for more meaningful, offline connections.
+Shafi had positioned the company as a direct competitor to Meta's Facebook and Snap's Snapchat, capitalizing on growing concerns about social media addiction and the need for more meaningful, offline connections.